-ID Conditions of Approval Document Reference which may be re-used in future stages of the CSSI.
+ID Conditions of Approval Document Reference D28 Following completion of archaeological excavation programs, a Final Excavation Report and an Aboriginal Cultural Heritage Excavation Report must be prepared that includes further detailed and site-specific historical research undertaken to enhance the final reporting, and results of archaeological excavations.
+The report must include details of any significant artefacts recovered (salvaged), where they are located and details of their ongoing conservation.
+The Final Excavation Report must document significant results and artefacts which may be re-used in future stages of the CSSI.
 The Final Excavation Report must be prepared in accordance with guidelines and standards required by Heritage Council of NSW.
-D29 The Final Excavation Report and Aboriginal Cultural Heritage Excavation Report must be submitted to the Planning Secretary, Heritage NSW and the Relevant Council for information no later than 24 months after the completion of the archaeological excavation.
+Section 7.5.2.8 D29 The Final Excavation Report and Aboriginal Cultural Heritage Excavation Report must be submitted to the Planning Secretary, Heritage NSW and the Relevant Council for information no later than 24 months after the completion of the archaeological excavation.
 Section 1.5 and Section 7.5.2.8 D30 In the event the CSSI salvages state significant historical archaeology associated with early convict occupation at the Parramatta metro station construction site for which retention and future conservation is not possible: a) the key findings of the archaeological investigations must be documented which explain their significance within the context of Parramatta and NSW no later than two (2) years after the completion of the archaeological excavations; and Section 7.5.2.9 b) provide for the curation, display and public access of artefacts, site records and final reports.
 Note: In reference to (b) above, this may involve partnerships with museums, local heritage centres and/or universities.
 Section 7.5.2.9 Unexpected Finds D31 An Unexpected Heritage Finds and Human Remains Procedure must be prepared to manage unexpected heritage finds (heritage items and values) in accordance with any guidelines and standards prepared by the Heritage Council of NSW or Heritage NSW.
 Attachment 2 and Attachment 5 D32 The Unexpected Heritage Finds and Human Remains Procedure must be prepared by a suitably qualified and experienced heritage specialist in consultation with the Heritage Council of NSW (with respect to non-Aboriginal cultural heritage) and in relation to Aboriginal cultural heritage, in accordance with the Code of Practice for Archaeological Investigation of Aboriginal Objects in New South Wales (DECCW 2010) and submitted to the Planning Secretary for information no later than one (1) month before the commencement of construction.
-Section 1.5, Section 8.1 Sydney Metro Unexpected Finds Protocol is also included in Attachment 2 D33 The Unexpected Heritage Finds and Human Remains Procedure , as submitted to the Planning Secretary, must be implemented for the duration of construction.
-Attachment 2 Note: Human remains that are found unexpectedly during the carrying out of work may be under the jurisdiction of the NSW State Coroner and must be reported to the NSW Police immediately.
-Management of human remains in NSW is subject to
+Section 1.5, Section 8.1 Sydney Metro Unexpected Finds Protocol is also included in Attachment 2